adityarana14/Searching/README.md

 Q3)  Given an array Arr of N elements which is first increasing and then may be decreasing, find the maximum element in the array.
      Note: If the array is increasing then just print then last element will be the maximum value.

+Q4)  Given two arrays A and B contains integers of size N and M, the task is to find numbers which are present in the first array, but not present in the second          array.